Humzini/cjdns/README.md

 A compromised conf file means that other people can impersonate you on the network.

-To set generate a conf file with permissions set so that only your user can read it and write to it:
+To set, generate a conf file with permissions set in such a way that only your user can read it and write to it:

     (umask 077 && ./cjdroute --genconf > cjdroute.conf)